mgmills93/AEM_Spring_2019/SecureCommunities_FinalProject/README.md

 Figures - image files used in my final research paper.

 FinalProject_DataDictionary - data dictionary listing all elements and dataframes used in my research project.

+FinalProject_SCValidation.ipynb - python notebook used to calculate figures for validation with TRAC data.